corerd/corerd.github.io/docs/privacy.md

   information, products or services) provided by a third-party that may be displayed, included or made available by this Website.

-- **Webmaster** (referred to as either "the Webmaster", "I", "Me" or "My" in this agreement) refers to Corrado Ubezio.
+- **Webmaster** (referred to as either "the Webmaster", "Corerd", "I", "Me" or "My" in this agreement) refers to Corrado Ubezio.

 - **Website** refers to Corerd, accessible from <https://corerd.github.io>